tape-framework/datascript/README.md

   (:require [tape.datascript.controller :as datascript.c]))
 ```

+If you used it akin to app-db, the equivalent of `re-frame.db/app-db` is
+`tape.datascript.controller/ds` and you can build a signal graph on it via
+`re-frame.core/reg-sub-raw`.

 ##### LocalStorage

 The `{::datascript.c/load true}` and `{::datascript.c/dump true}` effects can
-be used to load and dump the DataScript DB to LocalStorage.
+be used to load and dump the DataScript DB from and to LocalStorage.

 #### License